General - Last Updated: November 17, 2020

 2020 ILTA Legal Technology Survey: Remote Working and the Shift to Cloud-based Legal Software

 Every year the International Legal Technology Association conducts a technology survey of firms of all sizes, and the results always provide lots of interesting data on how lawyers are using technology.
-This year’s Survey was of particular interest due to its timing.
+This year’s survey was of particular interest due to its timing.
 Because it was conducted during the first few months of the pandemic, it offers useful insight into COVID-related technology trends, including the ways that law firms are using remote working tools and cloud-based legal software to continue operating despite office closures.

 Certainly things have changed since the early months of the pandemic, but the results of this survey are nevertheless interesting and provide insight into how firms are and will be using technology in the months and years to come.
 So without further ado, here are some of the most relevant statistics from the survey.